sdg-data-canada-odd-donnees/cif-cic_dev/_pages/faq.md

 ## Can other countries copy this website?

 Yes.
-This site is built using the Open SDG platform, which is an open source, free-to-reuse platform for managing and publishing data and statistics related to the UN Sustainable Development Goals (SDGs).
+This site is built using the <a href="https://open-sdg.org/">Open SDG platform</a>, which is an open source, free-to-reuse platform for managing and publishing data and statistics related to the UN Sustainable Development Goals (SDGs).
 See the <a href="https://open-sdg.readthedocs.io/en/latest/quick-start/">Open SDG Quick Start guide</a> for technical instructions on the quickest way to get a copy of the Open SDG platform up and running.
 Countries and localities exploring how to report their own SDGs data can also get support from the [Center for Open Data Enterprise (CODE)](http://www.opendataenterprise.org/) through their [SDG National Reporting Initiative](https://www.sdgreporting.org/).